taishi-i/awesome-ChatGPT-repositories/README.md

  * [speechgpt](https://github.com/hahahumble/speechgpt) - SpeechGPT is a web application that enables you to converse with ChatGPT.
  * [langchainjs](https://github.com/hwchase17/langchainjs) - we've implemented autogpt in js, along with new read and write tools to write files, which can be backed by both your local filesystem in node.js as well as an in-memory filesystem in all other js envs. we'll be evolving this over time. example here
  * [chat-langchainjs](https://github.com/sullivan-sean/chat-langchainjs) - replicating chatlangchain (a chatgpt-like bot that only answers questions about langchain documentation) with a typescript backed  heard @swyx is having a hackathon later today. hopefully this can serve as a starting point for some projects there!
- * [ChatFiles](https://github.com/guangzhengli/chatfiles) - Have a conversation with files ｜与你的文件对话
  * [friday-gpt](https://github.com/hmmhmmhm/friday-gpt) - A.I 에게 R&R을 부여해서 프로그래밍 업무를 진행시킵니다.
  * [telegram-chatgpt-concierge-bot](https://github.com/rafalwilinski/telegram-chatgpt-concierge-bot) - Interact with OpenAI's ChatGPT via Telegram and Voice.
  * [chatgpt-telegram](https://github.com/m1guelpf/chatgpt-telegram) - Run your own GPTChat Telegram bot, with a single command!
  * [gitgpt](https://github.com/hesse/gitgpt) - A natural language command line git assistant
  * [chatgpt-discord](https://github.com/m1guelpf/chatgpt-discord) - Run your own GPTChat Discord bot, with a single command!
  * [larkgpt](https://github.com/bytemate/larkgpt) - Lark chatgpt bot
  * [LocalAI](https://github.com/go-skynet/localai) - :robot: Self-hosted, community-driven simple local OpenAI-compatible API written in go.
 Can be used as a drop-in replacement for OpenAI, running on CPU with consumer-grade hardware.
 API for ggml compatible models, for instance: llama.cpp, alpaca.cpp, gpt4all.cpp, vicuna, koala, gpt4all-j, cerebras